andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 Often, we want to model word and sentence probability with added conditions.
 For instance, if we wanted get the likely of the phrase "Thanos did nothing wrong" given that the previous word was "Thanos", then that probability would be

 $$p(w_1=did, w_2=nothing, w_3=wrong | w_0=Thanos)$$
-[**NEED REFERENCE FOR LM**]

 ### N-grams

 Given that sentences can be quite long (Gabriel García Márquez famously wrote a two-page long sentence in *One Hundred Years of Solitude*), it is often useful to just look at a subset of that sequence.
-To that end, we use n-grams which basically ask the question: given the previous *n-1* words, what is the probability of the *n*-th word?
+To that end, we use n-grams (Cavnar and Trenkle 1994) which basically ask the question: given the previous *n-1* words, what is the probability of the *n*-th word?
 In probability terms, this looks like

 $$p(w_n | w_1, w_2, ..., w_{n-1}) $$

-[**NEED REFERENCE FOR N GRAM**]

 ### Skip-grams

 N-grams are limited by the sequential nature of the n-gram; you are using as context the *n-1* words before the *n*-th word and only those.
-A more flexible approach has been **skip-grams** which still will use some *n* number of words as context, but it allows you to *skip* over some words.
+A more flexible approach has been **skip-grams** (Guthrie et al. 2006) which still will use some *n* number of words as context, but it allows you to *skip* over some words.
 For instance, when predicting the word following the sentence "The dog happily ate the " and we choose to have *n=2*, we might choose the words ["dog", "ate"] rather than having to focus solely on the words ["ate", "the"].

-[**PIC ON SKIPGRAMS**]
-[**NEED REFERENCE FOR SKIP GRAM**]

 ### Forward and Backward probabilities